Linerre/Eloquent-JavaScript/README.md

 **Chapter 6** is about *Object-Oriented Programming*, which I often found quite difficult for me to understand.
 So I have many commits when getting stuck in this area.

 Accasionally, a branch might be used for Git-learning purposes and there will be no chapter-level README.
 I'm thinking about deleting such branches to avoid confusion as much as possible but I may forget to sometimes.
+### THe `dev` branch
+This is the working branch indeed, though I created it quite a bit late in this course.
+Anyway I have decided to work on it most of the time and create pull request once I think it is time to merge it into the **master** branch.

 ## demo file and project file
 `demo` file is used solely for reviewing purposes.
 If a big chunk of code